 I’ve been a fan of Harlequin romances ever since I stumbled across a stash of them at the house where I babysat in high school.
 Believe me, once I made that discovery, I was always available to babysit for that family.
 Once the kids were settled in for the night, I’d settle down too—with a glass of soda and a Harlequin romance.

-Growing up in a small town in Florida, I loved reading about all the wealthy men and beautiful women, their fascinating loves and lives.
+Florida, I loved reading about all the wealthy men and beautiful women, their fascinating loves and lives.
 The stories resonated with me because, even though the heroes and heroines were rich and powerful, the problems they faced were the same ones as the ones my friends and family dealt with.

 Community, family and friendships always play an important role in the stories I love to read, as well as the ones I write.
 That’s why I was so drawn to Harlequin American Romance.
 I think it’s why my work found a home here.